irenexychen/event-driven-stock-prediction/README.md

 ### Data Source
 Stock Market: https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs
-New Source: find google scraper
+New Source: find google scraper? use the 2Sigma one for now, finetune later

 ### Notes